Dianaaaa/backend-technology-course/word-ladder/README.md

 ### Actuator url：localhost:8080/monitor/**:

-!You should log in to get access to these information since I have added these pages to Spring Security.
+Since the spring security is added, you need to login as the "ADMIN" role. (username and password are provided in the next section.)

 -  /health: to check whether this app is "healthy".
 - /info: to get self-defined information of this app.
 - /beans: to get the information of beans.
 - /conditions: to check when a configuration is applied.